sonots/fluentd-server/README.md

 ## How to Use

-The `include` directive of fluentd config supports `http`, so write just one line on your Fluentd config as:
+The `include` directive of fluentd config supports `http`, so write just one line on your fluentd.conf as:

 ```
 # /etc/fluentd.conf